kazuk/OnBuild/README.md

   edit Properties/AssemblyInfo.cs AssemblyDescription attribute.

-if you got Warning bellow edit
+if you got Warning bellow edit nuspec for resolve.

   Issue: Remove sample nuspec values.

   Description: The value "http://PROJECT_URL_HERE_OR_DELETE_THIS_LINE" for ProjectUrl is a sample value and should be removed.

   Description: The value "http://LICENSE_URL_HERE_OR_DELETE_THIS_LINE" for LicenseUrl is a sample value and should be removed.

   Description: The value "http://ICON_URL_HERE_OR_DELETE_THIS_LINE" for IconUrl is a sample value and should be removed.

   Description: The value "Tag1 Tag2" for Tags is a sample value and should be removed.

   Description: The value "Summary of changes made in this release of the package." for ReleaseNotes is a sample value and should be removed.